aleen42/PersonalWiki/Programming/JavaScript/strict_mode/strict_mode.md

 #### Making `eval` and `arguments` simpler

 First, the names `eval` and `arguments` can't be bound or assigned in language syntax.
-All these attempts to do so are syntax errors:
+All these attempts to do so are syntax errors.

+Second, strict mode code doesn't alias properties of `arguments` objects created within it.